Recov-Vision: Linking Street View Imagery and Vision-Language Models for Post-Disaster Recovery: Results

 As shown in Table~\ref{tab:method-metrics-ci}, the two-stage strategy exhibits a modest precision-recall trade-off relative to the one-stage baseline.
 It achieves higher recall at the cost of slightly lower precision, resulting in numerically higher F1 and Cohen's $\kappa$ scores.
 However, as shown in Table~\ref{tab:stats-tests}, these differences are not statistically significant.
 Both McNemar's tests on per-visit error patterns and paired bootstrap tests on the performance metrics yield non-significant p-values, with confidence intervals for the differences spanning zero.
 This suggests that while the two-stage method yields slightly higher recall and agreement, the two strategies are statistically indistinguishable at the current operating point.

 Overall accuracies (Figure~\ref{fig:occupancy-accuracy}) decline modestly from V1 to V2 for both strategies (Two-stage -3.0 pp (percentage point) vs One-stage -3.4 pp), with the Two-stage maintaining a consistent ~0.7--1.1 pp advantage each visit.
-The parallel drop suggests a shared increase in classification difficulty (e.g., more subtle post‑repair cues) rather than strategy‑specific drift.
+The parallel drop suggests a shared increase in classification difficulty (e.g., more subtle post-repair cues) rather than strategy-specific drift.

-Direct comparison of the two strategies focuses on expected advantages of the two‑stage (vision + reasoning) method: fewer false Not Occupied labels at a single visit (improved Occupied recall), higher precision for Deteriorated changes by propagating fewer spurious vacancies, improved precision for Recovered (fewer artificial recoveries caused by an incorrect Not Occupied baseline at V1), and higher overall change $\kappa$.
+Direct comparison of the two strategies focuses on expected advantages of the two-stage (vision and reasoning) method: fewer false Not Occupied labels at a single visit (improved Occupied recall), higher precision for Deteriorated changes by propagating fewer spurious vacancies, improved precision for Recovered (fewer artificial recoveries caused by an incorrect Not Occupied baseline at V1), and higher overall change $\kappa$.
 Disagreements between strategies are flagged for manual review and spatially highlighted.

 Figure \ref{fig:qual-examples} shows four representative cases.
 In panel (a), both strategies correctly classify the parcel as Not Occupied, supported by clear exterior debris and boarded openings.
 In panel (b), both strategies correctly label an intact home as Occupied.
 Panel (c) illustrates a disagreement: the one-stage baseline predicts Occupied while the two-stage reasoning strategy assigns Not Occupied, reflecting its more conservative decision rule.
 Finally, panel (d) shows a residual error where both strategies misclassify due to confounding visual cues (in this case, the model mistakenly interpreted the logo on the door as "X" markers).
 Together, these examples highlight how the methods align with ground truth in most straightforward cases, but also where conservative reasoning can alter outcomes or where both models still struggle.